untare99/recipe-book-template/sides/poke.md

 ## Instructions

 Mix ingredients in a bowl.
+Place it to the plate.